joshuasundance-swca/langchain-streamlit-demo/README.md

 3. Then open http://localhost:7860 in your browser.

 # Configuration
+- Select a model from the dropdown
-- Enter your OpenAI API key to power the assistant
+- Enter an API key for the relevant provider
 - Optionally enter a LangSmith API key to enable conversation tracing
 - Customize the assistant prompt and temperature